AlexYucs/coronaVisualizer/README.md

 - Appsync for Graphql
 - DynamoDB to store Covid-19 Data
 - S3 Bucket for Static Hosting
-- Lambda to scrape daily data from [NYT Github](https://github.com/nytimes/covid-19-data)
+- Lambda to scrape data from [NYT Github](https://github.com/nytimes/covid-19-data)
+- Iam to get permissions for dynamodb:BatchWriteItem
+- Events to set up a cron job for the Lambda function

 ## AWS Manual Setup Recommended: